Annual Governance Statement for the Governing Body of FNS July 2020

 - Reviewed the School context of the SEF and leadership and management elements of the SIDP

 - Monitored the implementation of GDPR and the continued awareness and impact of its remit in the workplace particularly reflecting on how Covid impacts our ability to do our roles

 Full Governing Body

 - Scrutinise the feedback from Parents, pupils and staff questionnaires around their experience of FNS

 - Support the Headteacher in championing the immediate and future needs of the school premises with the LA.
 Included within this is the work done to raise awareness around the impact of tribunal numbers on workload.
-The pressure on both space in school and the conditions of this space have been flagged up with all departments including tribunal forums.
+The pressure on both space in school and the conditions of this have been continuously flagged up with all departments including tribunal forums.
 The Governors are increasingly concerned by this continuous growth as the safety of the children and staff remain a daily consideration for all.

 - Reviewed the working of the revised management structure.
 The Leadership and management part of the SEF was also reviewed collaboratively with input from both SMT and governors.
 Monitoring development of the Physical, Sensory and Interaction team in light of the new Sensory facilities.

-- Receiving feedback on the residential Ofsted and monitoring response to action plan following inspection
+- Receiving feedback on the residential and Educational Ofsted and monitoring response to action plans following these inspections.

-- Training for Governors including subjects such as governor induction sessions, safer recruitment, finance for Academies, exclusions, safeguarding, health and safety and PE grant sports funding.
+- Training for Governors including subjects such as governor induction sessions, well being, complaints, safer recruitment, pupil premium spend, safeguarding, health and safety and PE grant sports funding.